Watch Closely Everyone; I’m Going to Show You How To Kill a God

 Recent Comments

-- ashaman_sam on Reading The Wheel of Time: Rand Makes a Plan and Egwene Finds a Collar in Robert Jordan’s The Shadow Rising (Part 9) 2 hours ago

-- Edward Carson on The future of the Commonwealth: Nevil Shute’s In the Wet 2 hours ago

-- Thierafhal on Star Trek: Deep Space Nine Rewatch: “Homefront” 4 hours ago
+- GarretH on Star Trek: The Next Generation Rewatch: “Conspiracy” 1 min ago

-- birgit on Reading The Wheel of Time: Rand Makes a Plan and Egwene Finds a Collar in Robert Jordan’s The Shadow Rising (Part 9) 4 hours ago
+- prajwal malhotra on Neil Gaiman to Teach at Bard College in Spring 2014 10 mins ago

+- prajwal malhotra on Neil Gaiman to Teach at Bard College in Spring 2014 11 mins ago